 Select the target language and Glossary (if available)

 Make sure to proofread the text as Arcane cannot be guaranteed to provide exact translations.
-These lingustic translation errors are also referred to as "approximate translation," or "imperfect translation,".
+These linguistic translation errors are also referred to as "approximate translation" or "imperfect translation".
 This can happen due to nuances in language, cultural context, or idiomatic expressions.